-François Vimard is currently a member of the Board of Directors and a member of the Audit Committee of Jamieson Wellness Inc. Mr. Vimard previously served on the board for GS1 Canada, a not -for-profit company that manages global barcode standards, and Andrew Peller Ltd., a Canadian based winery company.
-He previously served on the board for Market GoodFood and was also a trustee of Crombie REIT from 2014 to 2017.
+François Vimard is currently a member of the Board of Directors of Giant Tiger Ltd. and a member of the Board of Directors and a member of the Audit Committee of Jamieson Wellness Inc. Mr. Vimard previously served on the board for GS1 Canada, a not -for-profit company that manages global barcode standards, and Andrew Peller Ltd., a Canadian based winery company.
+He previously served on the board for Goodfood Market Corp. and was also a trustee of Crombie REIT from 2014 to 2017.